 - Fidelity Investment Rewards American Express.
 The country's most curious hybrid card stays at the top of our list for yet another year.
 Issued by a Bank of America subsidiary, bearing the AmEx logo, and available only to Fidelity Investments account holders, these no annual fee cards deposit 2 percent rebates directly to your linked investment, retirement, or college savings accounts.

 - Blue Cash Preferred Card from American Express.
 Our editorial team loves saving money on everyday items such as gas, groceries and clothes.
-Even with a higher-than-average annual fee, a rebate of up to 6 percent for purchases made at U.S. stand-alone supermarkets can really help stretch your household budget.
+Even with a higher-than-average annual fee, a rebate of up to 6 percent for purchases made at U.S. supermarkets on up to $6,000 per year in purchases can really help stretch your household budget.

 Cash back credit card predictions for 2013: Even more banks will get into the cash back credit card business, but many offers will carry high annual fees, spending caps, or other catches that restrict your potential rebates.
 Watch closely for deals that offer real value, especially if the recession dinged your credit report.